5 most bizarre clothing styles representing different countries

 We want to start with a traditional dress that familiar to everyone.
 As you know, Scotland is a country where men also wear skirts (kilt).
 Young men and women living in the Scottish mountains wore these skirts with pleats at the back, mostly on knee-length.
 For the first time, it was worn in large sizes in the 16th century, and later the modern and smaller form began to be worn in the 18th century.
 Although banned for some time by King George II in 1746, 35 years later, the rule was abolished, and it was worn again.
 In the 19th century, it was already fully aligned with the culture of Scotland.
 Locals wear these traditional clothes - skirts made of wool often at special events and sporting events.

-2. Trach - Germany, and Austria
+2. Trach - Germany and Austria

 What is the traditional dress of Germany?
 These are men's pants (called "lederhosen") and a full skirt and tight belt (called "dirndls") for women.
 It is a dress most commonly worn in southern Germany (Bavaria) and Austria.
-The style of the traditional clothing varies depending on the place and the period.
-Bobble hat and tight leather trousers are an example of this difference.
+The style of traditional clothing varies depending on the place and the period.
+A bobble hat and tight leather trousers are an example of this difference.
 These traditional but bizarre clothing - tight leather trousers, most commonly worn at the Pride Festival, add to the modernity of Bavarian clothing.
-Wearing this traditional dress at the Oktoberfest, a famous German beer festival has become a tradition for both men and women.
+Wearing this traditional dress at the Oktoberfest, a famous German beer festival, has become a tradition for both men and women.
 Even the closure of the apron on the skirt worn by women reveals whether they are married or single.

 3. Bamileke Elephant Mask - Cameroon

 After talking about a few European clothes, I would like to focus on Africa now.
 Africa is generally full of extraordinary clothing traditions.
 Many accessories, masks, colourful costumes are among the peculiarities of the style, reminiscent of the tribes of the past.
 Indeed, one can speak about each of them for a long time.
 However, the Bamileke Elephant Masks, which at first glance seemed awe-inspiring and admiring with its subtlety, attracted my attention.
-These masks, belonging to Cameroon, were given to the fighters who individually served the King of Bamileke, and were granted the right to enter the Elephant Mask Society.
+These masks, belonging to Cameroon, were given to the fighters who individually served the King of Bamileke and were granted the right to enter the Elephant Mask Society.
 They put on these masks made from thousands of colourful and varied beads while dancing at the royal funeral and the gatherings held twice a year.
 There is also a reason to emphasize the king here.
 The masks represented the king's wealth, power, and privilege.
-The elephant's name in the mid-20th-century dress is because an elephant is described as a symbol of power in the kingdom of Cameroon.
+The elephant's name in the mid-20th-century dress is because an elephant is described as a symbol of power in the Kingdom of Cameroon.

 4. Joseon-oth or Hanbok - North and South Korea